meghansh36/Binder/README.md

 ## Documentation

 You can find the documentation at [Binder Documenation](https://meghansh36.github.io/Binder/).
+I will be updating the documentation with comments in the upcoming iterations

 ## Task Lists